stephaniea-a/ruby-basics/README.md

 # ruby-basics

-## This has been set in order to understnad basic ruby concepts
+### This has been set in order to understand basic ruby concepts